sarafen/charlie-docs/docs/definitions.md

 ## Frontmatter

-A area surrounded by `---`, both before and after, at the beginning of a [Markdown](https://daringfireball.net/projects/markdown/syntax) file.
+An area surrounded by `---`, both before and after, at the beginning of a [Markdown](https://daringfireball.net/projects/markdown/syntax) file.

 Each line contains a named Field that can be given a value.
 These Fields can then be output within Templates and even within that Markdown file as Mustache Tags.